Psalm 146, 2025

 The futility of wealth – those who love money will never have enough.

-Death comes to all – “the same destiny (of death) awaits everyone, whether righteous or wicked, good or bad.”
+Death comes to all – “The same destiny (of death) awaits everyone, whether righteous or wicked, good or bad.”
+Ecclesiastes 9:3.

-At the end of Ecclesiastes, Solomon finally gets to the good news.
+At the end of Ecclesiastes, Solomon eventually gets to the good news.
 Solomon’s final conclusions tell us what will bring true meaning to our lives.

 He says to enjoy life while obeying God – real freedom and happiness come exclusively from God.
 Evil and injustice will always in a part of life on earth.
 We should live in faith knowing God wins in the end and will judge all things.